smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 sdlb.dataObjects.intDepartures.dataObject.dropTable
 ```

-You can find a detailled description of SDLB's scala interface [here](../../reference/notebookCatalog)
+You can find a detailed description of SDLB's scala interface [here](../../reference/notebookCatalog)

 To automatically initialize SDLB's scala interface on spark-shell startup, uncomment the corresponding code in `shell.scala`.

 :::tip Delta Lake tuning
 You might have seen that our data pipeline with DeltaTableDataObject runs a Spark stage with 50 tasks several times.
-This is delta lake reading it's transaction log with Spark.
+This is delta lake reading its transaction log with Spark.
 For our data volume, 50 tasks are way too much.
 You can reduce the number of snapshot partitions to speed up the execution by setting the following Spark property in your `global.conf` under `global.spark-options`:

     "spark.databricks.delta.snapshotPartitions" = 2